 - Halloween House No. 4, Free Medieval Haunted House paper pattern here

-- Tracing paper (if you are copying the pattern to cardboard)
+- Carbon tracing paper (if you are copying the pattern to cardboard)

 - Cutting Mat